Place d'Armes (Luxembourg): Cercle Municipal

 After a period when it was used for the European Court of Justice the Palais Municipal has, since 1969, served as a venue for celebrations and cultural events.

 A plaque on the Cercle Municipal records the liberation of Luxembourg during the Second World War.
 It reads:

-On this square, on 10 September 1944 the people of Luxembourg warmly welcomed its liberators, the valiant soldiers of the US 5th Armored Division and their royal highnesses Prince Felix of Luxembourg and Prince John hereditary grand duke of Luxembourg.

 Dicks-Lentz monument

 In a part of the Place d'Armes that was renamed Square Jan-Palach in 1969, there is a monument by Pierre Federspiel celebrating Luxembourg's two national poets, Dicks (1823–1891) and Michel Lentz (1820–1893), who wrote the words of the national anthem.
 The lion at the top of the monument represents the Grand Duchy, while the blacksmith symbolizes the steel industry.
 The inscription on the pillar: Mir wëlle bleiwe wat mir sin (We want to stay what we are) is the motto of the Luxembourgers.